 The lab is also part of multi-institutional collaborations.
 We are the home of the Cambridge Baker Systems Genomics Initiative, an Australia-UK partnership bringing together data science expertise and population-scale multi-omic and e-health record datasets.
 We are also part of Health Data Research UK and the NIHR Cambridge Biomedical Research Centre.

-The Inouye Lab aims to alleviate the burden of disease using its interdisciplinary strengths in statistics, computation and bioscience to leverage the latest genomic/biomolecular technologies.
+The Inouye Lab aims to alleviate the burden of disease using its interdisciplinary strengths in the statistical, computational and biological sciences to leverage the latest genomic and multi-modal technologies.